l1h3r/ptab/IMPLEMENTATION.md

 # Implementation Notes

 This document describes the design and implementation of `ptab`, a lock-free concurrent table optimized for read-heavy workloads.

 ## Background

 The design is inspired by the Erlang/OTP process table implementation, documented in the BEAM source code.
-The original problem it solves is mapping process identifiers to process structures in a highly concurrent environment where:
+The problem it solves is mapping process identifiers to process structures in a highly concurrent environment where:

 - Lookups vastly outnumber insertions and deletions
 - Multiple threads perform lookups simultaneously
-- Lookups should not modify any shared state (no reference counting)
+- Lookups must not modify any shared state (no reference counting)
-- The data structure should scale with the number of CPUs
+- The data structure must scale with CPU count

-Traditional approaches using locks or even lock-free structures with reference counting suffer from cache-line contention.
+Traditional approaches using locks or lock-free structures with reference counting suffer from cache-line contention.
 Even a simple atomic increment of a reference counter requires the cache line to bounce between all CPUs performing lookups, creating a severe scalability bottleneck.

 ## Design Goals

 1. **Zero-contention reads**: Lookups must not write to any shared memory.
 This is the single most important property for scalability.

-2. **Cache-line aware layout**: Adjacent slots should reside in different cache lines to avoid false sharing when multiple threads insert concurrently.
+2. **Cache-line aware layout**: Adjacent slots reside in different cache lines to avoid false sharing when multiple threads insert concurrently.

-3. **Generational indices**: Reused slots should produce different indices to mitigate ABA problems in concurrent algorithms.
+3. **Generational indices**: Reused slots produce different indices to mitigate ABA problems in concurrent algorithms.

-4. **Globally sequential allocation**: New indices should be assigned in a consistent order across all threads, preserving the property that comparing two indices reveals their relative creation order.
+4. **Globally sequential allocation**: New indices are assigned in a consistent order across all threads, preserving the property that comparing two indices reveals their relative creation order.

 ## Architecture Overview